HimoriK/computer-science/README.md

 </summary> The curriculum is designed as follows:

 - *Intro CS*: for students to try out CS and see if it's right for them
-- *Core CS*: corresponds roughly to the first three years of a computer science curriculum, taking classes that all majors would be required to take
+- *Core CS*: classes that all majors would be required to take
-- *Advanced CS*: corresponds roughly to the final year of a computer science curriculum, taking electives according to the student's interests
+- *Advanced CS*: optional according to the student's interests
-- *Final Project*: a project for students to validate, consolidate, and display their knowledge, to be evaluated by their peers worldwide
+- *Final Project*: validate knowledge, and be evaluated worldwide

 </details>